lehner-lab/DiMSum/docs/FILEFORMATS.md

 In addition to these mandatory columns, additional columns may be included to specify [Stage 2](https://github.com/lehner-lab/DiMSum#stage-2-trim-constant-regions-wrap)-specific options i.e. those prefixed by 'cutadapt...', which relate to constant region trimming.
 This allows sample-specific trimming behaviour if necessary.
 Options specified by columns in the experimental design file override global arguments.
 In the case of a growth-rate based assay, a 'generations' column can be supplied (for all output samples) in order to normalize fitness and error estimates accordingly.

-## FASTQ files
+## FASTQ Files

-**OPTIONAL:** If processing of raw sequencing reads is required (with DiMSum *WRAP*), DiMSum requires FASTQ formatted files saved in the same directory ('fastqFileDir') and formatted consistently ('fastqFileExtension', 'gzipped').
+**OPTIONAL:** If processing of raw sequencing reads is required (with DiMSum *WRAP*), DiMSum requires FASTQ formatted files saved in a common directory ('_fastqFileDir_') and formatted consistently ('_fastqFileExtension_', '_gzipped_').

-## Variant count file
+## Variant Count File

-**OPTIONAL:** If raw sequencing reads have already been processed independently of DiMSum, processing and analysis of variant counts (with DiMSum *STEAM*) requires a table (e.g. using Microsoft Excel) with variant sequences and counts for all samples.
+**OPTIONAL:** If raw sequencing reads have already been processed independently of DiMSum, processing and analysis of variant counts (with DiMSum *STEAM*) requires a table (e.g. using Microsoft Excel) with variant sequences and counts for all samples ('_countPath_').

-## Barcode design file
+## Barcode Design File

-**OPTIONAL:** If the raw FASTQ sequencing files contain multiplexed samples, DiMSum requires a table (e.g. using Microsoft Excel) describing how index tags map to samples that has been saved as tab-separated plain text file (*.tsv*).
+**OPTIONAL:** If the raw FASTQ sequencing files contain multiplexed samples, DiMSum requires a table (e.g. using Microsoft Excel) describing how index tags map to samples that has been saved as tab-separated plain text file ('_barcodeDesignPath_').
 You can download [this](../example_barcodeDesign.txt) file to use as a template.

 Your file must have the following columns:
 * **pair1** FASTQ file name of the first read in a given pair.
-* **pair2** FASTQ file name of the second read in a given pair (omit for single-end library designs i.e. 'paired'=F).
+* **pair2** FASTQ file name of the second read in a given pair (omit for single-end library designs i.e. '_paired_'=F).
 * **barcode** Sample index tag (A/C/G/T characters only).
 * **new_pair_prefix** FASTQ file prefix of demultiplexed sample reads i.e. excluding file extension (alphanumeric and underscore characters only).

-When including a barcode design file, ensure that all 'new_pair_prefix' column entries correspond to 'pair1' and 'pair2' column entries in the experiment design file by appending '1.fastq' and '2.fastq' to the prefix for the first and second read respectively.
+When including a barcode design file, ensure that all '_new_pair_prefix_' column entries correspond to '_pair1_' and '_pair2_' column entries in the experiment design file by appending '1.fastq' and '2.fastq' to the prefix for the first and second read respectively.

-## Variant identity file
+## Variant Identity File

-**OPTIONAL:** If the supplied sequences (supplied in [FASTQ files](#) or a [Variant count file](#)) contain variant barcodes, DiMSum requires a table (e.g. using Microsoft Excel) describing how barcodes map to variants that has been saved as tab-separated plain text file (*.tsv*).
+**OPTIONAL:** If the supplied sequences (supplied in [FASTQ files](#) or a [Variant count file](#)) contain variant barcodes, DiMSum requires a table (e.g. using Microsoft Excel) describing how barcodes map to variants that has been saved as tab-separated plain text file ('_barcodeIdentityPath_').
 You can download [this](../example_variantIdentity.txt) file to use as a template.

 Your file must have the following columns:
 * **barcode** DNA barcode (A/C/G/T characters only).